|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Be very careful when halving and seeding the peppers.
-Use rubber gloves and don't touch your eyes while you're working with jalapenos or any hot peppers.
-If you're making these ahead, freeze them WITHOUT frying them, then bake until hot when you want to serve them.
+Use rubber gloves and do not touch your eyes while you are working with jalapenos or any hot peppers.

 - 11 ounces cream cheese (softened)